-In honor of Library Lover’s Day, several CSP Library staff discussed how the updates to the library have impacted the space.
+In honor of Library Lover’s Day, we reached out to several CSP Library staff to discuss how the updates to the library have impacted the space.
 It’s been over a year since CSP’s library rolled out its changes, and overall, they seem to be quite successful.

 The goal of these updates was to position the library to become the main student hub on campus and provide relevant services and information for students as they study and navigate the ever-changing world.
-Director of Library Services Jon Neilson knew that CSP didn’t really have a dedicated student center, so he sought to have the library fill that position: “We’re always trying to find a balance between a “traditional” library and how our students want to use the space.”
+The Director of Library Services, Jon Neilson, knew that CSP didn’t really have a dedicated student center, so he sought to have the library fill that position: “We’re always trying to find a balance between a “traditional” library and how our students want to use the space.”

 One of the most notable changes to the library was moving the books from the main floor to create more space for students to gather and study.
 In the past year, there has been a very positive response to this new study area on the south side of the main floor.
 Neilson stated, “I was really surprised by how quickly students started using the spaces we freed up on the south side of the main floor and the lower level.
 Where did they all come from?
 Where were they hanging out before?”